Cooked with onions, garlic, lemon, and olives and seasoned with bold spices, this Moroccan chicken is incredibly flavorful.

 You can also serve this dish on top of raw baby spinach leaves.
 The hot cooking juices will wilt the spinach just enough to lightly cook it.

-Of course, there's nothing wrong with serving it with no sides at all, in which case I serve two per person in shallow bowls with soup spoons in addition to knives and forks:
+Of course, there's nothing wrong with serving it with no sides at all, in which case I serve two per person in shallow bowls with soup spoons in addition to knives and forks, as shown in the photo:

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
-Reheat them gently, covered (to prevent splatters), in the microwave on 50% power.
+You can keep the leftovers in the fridge, in an airtight container, for up to four days.
+Reheat them gently, covered (to prevent splatters), in the microwave at 50% power.
+You can also freeze the leftovers for up to three months.

 - 2 teaspoons paprika